AXGKl/blog/docs/ll/fun/unblockme/index.md

 #### Tree Traversal Path

-Also, in order to backtrack, we have to remember the moves we did up to a certain state:
+Also, in order to *backtrack*, we have to remember the moves we did up to a certain state:

 This we do efficiently only by putting the moved piece into an array, e.g.